This page provides basic information about the logs in Logging and about their structure.

-The logs available in Stackdriver Logging vary depending on which GCP resources you are using in your project.
-To learn more, visit the GCP Documentation Home and select the appropriate product or service.
+The logs available in Stackdriver Logging vary depending on which Google Cloud resources you are using in your project.
+To learn more, visit the Google Cloud Documentation Home and select the appropriate product or service.

 There are several ways to view your log entries:

-- To read log entries using the Google Cloud Platform Console, see Logs Viewer overview.
+- To read log entries using the Google Cloud Console, see Logs Viewer overview.

 - To read log entries using the Google Cloud SDK, see Reading log entries.

 Logging can also export log entries to Cloud Storage, Pub/Sub, and BigQuery.
 For details, see Overview of Logs Exports.